How did Fascinating Cars passion start?

 Letter to the Swedish Porsche Club

-Our family was data “pioneers”, because my father worked with IT from the very “beginning”.
-This meant that we always had the latest in PC at home.
+Our family were data “pioneers” because my father worked with IT from the very “beginning.”
+This meant that we always had the latest PC at home.

 It was both fun and depressing.
 What could one do with a PC in 1987?

-So when I had “played” counting and writing as well as got tired of chess, I had to do something more with the computer, after all it was just standing there.
+So, after I had “played” with counting and writing, and had grown tired of chess, I had to find something more to do with the computer.
+After all, it was just standing there.

-I sat down and wrote a short letter plus a long list of questions.
+I sat down and wrote a short letter along with a long list of questions.

-This letter was sent to the Swedish Porsche Club.
+This letter was later sent to the Swedish Porsche Club.

 The letter sounded like this:

-I am very interested in cars and think that Porsche is a very nice car.
+I am interested in cars and I think that Porsche is a very nice car.

 Would like to know more about Porsche and about your club.